Jisu-Woniu/blog-astro/src/content/blog/post-1.md

 ---
-title: "My First Blog Post"
+title: "Markdown Test"
 pubDate: 2022-07-01
-description: "This is the first post of my new Astro blog."
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 author: "Astro Learner"
 image:
   url: "https://astro.build/assets/blog/astro-1-release-update/cover.jpeg"